HL7/smart-app-launch/input/pages/brands.md

 * Guide useres to **connect** to FHIR endpoints for the selected portals

 ### Design goals
-- Providers can publish Brand details (name, logo, etc.) that patients will recognize
+- Providers can publish Brand details (name, logo, etc.) that users will recognize
-- Brands can be associated with one or more patient access portals
+- Brands can be associated with one or more user access portals
 - Portals can be associated with one or more FHIR endpoints
 - Apps display Brands to create a “connect to my health records” UX
 - All details can be published in aggregate (e.g., by EHR vendor, by region, or globally)